mduggan/cdifflib/README.md

 `CSequenceMatcher` constructor.
 This may cause undesirable behavior if you're not expecting it.

+The C extension only works with Python 2.7 at the moment.

 Usage
 -----
 Can be used just like the `difflib.SequenceMatcher` as long as you pass lists.
 These examples are right out of the [difflib docs](http://docs.python.org/2/library/difflib.html):